lwangdu/everestautocare/README.md

 # everestautocare
-Everest Auto Care site using full site editing
+Everest Auto Care site is using full site editing.
+This child theme of Twentytwentytwo theme.